jrremlinger/LC_ToxicOmega_Tools/README.md

 Fully refills a player's health and stamina.
 Will save a player if they are currently in a kill animation with Snare Fleas, Forest Giants, or Masked Players.
 If the target player is dead, they will be revived at the ship's terminal.

 Arguments:
-* Player Target (Default: Host Player): Only supports player name/client ID (enemy ID not supported yet).
+* Player Target (Default: Self): Only supports player name/client ID (enemy ID not supported yet).

 Example: "heal John" will heal a player whose name starts with (or is) John.
 </details>